Bhaskar-R/Cathode-Ray-Tube/README.md

 2. Clone the repository to your local machine

-3. Compile the source code using: 'g++ main.cpp -o crt -lGL -lGLU -lglut'
+3. Compile the source code using: `g++ main.cpp -o crt -lGL -lGLU -lglut`

 4. Run the executable file generated